ojhaarjun1/libmicrohttpd-http2/_pages/index.md

 Major changes have been introduced in HTTP/2, such as frames, multiplexing, flow control, prioritization and
 [header compression](https://tools.ietf.org/html/rfc7541),
-making it very different (even incompatible) from its predecessor HTTP/1.
+making it very different from its predecessor HTTP/1.

 ## MHD